 Gluten-free foods include all unprocessed vegetables, fruit, dairy products, meat, fish, poultry, nuts, legumes, seeds, fats and oils.
-Gluten-free grains include rice, quinoa, corn, buckwheat, amaranth, and millet.
+Glutenfree grains include rice, quinoa, corn, buckwheat, amaranth, and millet.
 For individuals who need to follow a gluten-free diet, foods to avoid include any products that are made with wheat, rye, barley or triticale.
 Pure oats should be consumed in moderation if tolerated, while regular oats (which contain wheat) should be avoided.
 For the vast majority of the population, consuming a gluten-free diet is unnecessary.
-Processed gluten-free products often have more calories, sodium, added sugar and fat and fewer nutrients compared to their glutencontaining counterparts.
+Processed gluten-free products often have more calories, sodium, added sugar and fat and fewer nutrients compared to their gluten-containing counterparts.
+Despite a lack of evidence supporting the benefits of a gluten-free diet for athletic performance in individuals without coeliac disease, athletes are more likely than the general population to follow a gluten-free diet.
+For athletes without coeliac disease, adherence to a gluten-free diet is often unnecessary and can make it more difficult to meet their nutritional needs, especially for carbohydrates.